froboy/yusaopeny_docs/content/en/docs/user-documentation/content-types/activity-class-session.md

 title: Activity, Class, and Session
 ---

-> These content types format data/content pulled from third parties, such as Daxko, Personify and ActiveNet, for display in Y USA Open Y.
+> These content types format data/content pulled from third parties, such as Daxko, Personify and ActiveNet, for display in YMCA Website Services.

 Content editors rarely, if ever, enter information directly into these content types on a day-to-day basis.
 However, it is important to know how they work and how they relate to manually-entered content.